akg1852/CheezeBot/README.md

-CheezeBot is a Slack / FlowDock bot created by Adam Gray.
+CheezeBot is a Slack bot created by Adam Gray.

 Once you have cloned the project, setup involves making some changes: